10 Of The Best Automatic Watches Under £500/$500

-The brands that prove you can own a decent automatic without remortgaging your house.
+The are the brands that prove you can own quality automatic watches for under £500 / $500.

 It’s not so long ago in the watch industry’s past that compiling a list of automatics at this sort of price range would feel like a race to the bottom; a rifle through a bargain basement of sub-standard Chinese movements, poorly applied indices and bracelets that fall off the moment you put the watch on.
 However, that has changed.